odoo/odoo/doc/cla/sign-cla.md

-In addition, if some or all of someone's contributions are written as part of an employment by somebody else, the work may not belong to the contributor but to your employer, depending on the contract terms and local laws.
+In addition, if some or all of someone's contributions are written as part of an employment by somebody else, the work may not belong to the contributor but to their employer, depending on the contract terms and local laws.
 In that case the employer needs to sign the Corporate Contributor License Agreement (CCLA), including the names of all contributors allowed to make those contributions in order for those contributions to be accepted.